-BJP's Suvendu urges Bengal Guv to order independent judicial inquiry into Messi event fiasco
+BJP's Suvendu urges Bengal guv to order independent judicial inquiry into Messi event fiasco

-Kolkata, Dec 13 (PTI) Leader of Opposition in West Bengal assembly, Suvendu Adhikari, on Saturday wrote to Governor C V Ananda Bose, seeking an independent judicial inquiry into “administrative incompetence” and “public humiliation of citizens”at the Salt Lake Stadium here during an event featuring football legend Lionel Messi.
+Kolkata, Dec 14 (PTI) Leader of Opposition in the West Bengal Assembly, Suvendu Adhikari, wrote to Governor C V Ananda Bose, seeking an independent judicial inquiry into "administrative incompetence" and "public humiliation of citizens" at the Salt Lake Stadium here during an event featuring football legend Lionel Messi.

-In his letter, Adhikari alleged that the stadium, built with public funds, was converted into a “private durbar” for political elites, resulting in humiliation and harassment of spectators who had purchased tickets.
+In his letter, Adhikari on Saturday alleged that the stadium, built with public funds, was converted into a "private durbar" for the political elite, resulting in humiliation and harassment of spectators who had purchased tickets.

 He claimed that football fans were denied basic amenities and dignified viewing due to unchecked VIP presence, obstruction of sightlines, and arbitrary restrictions.